 - The state Attorney General's office released this statement on municipal compliance on March 15, 2023: MBTA Communities Advisory

 - The first step in the planning process as defined by the Task Force is a robust community engagement strategy that includes opportunities for education, participation and feedback.
-The first phase, education and information, will begin in March 2023.
+The first phase, education and information, began in March 2023.

 - In February, town staff secured technical assistance for this phase at no cost to the town in CHAPA's Community Engagement Technical Assistance Program.